Profile

 4. 4

-Remove from the heat, stir in the liqueur, and mix thoroughly.
-Allow it to cool slightly.
+Remove from the heat, stir in the liqueur, and mix well.
+Allow to cool slightly.

 5. 5

-When the mixture is warm but manageable, take small portions and shape them by hand into olive forms.
+Once the mixture is warm to the touch, take small portions and shape them into olive-like forms with your hands.

 6. 6

-Roll the olivette in caster sugar and leave to dry for 3 to 4 hours before serving.
+Roll the little olives in caster sugar and leave them to dry for 3 to 4 hours before serving.

 💡 Tips and Variations

-For an even richer aroma, add a few drops of bitter almond essence.
-If you prefer a more natural hue, swap out the food colouring for edible chlorophyll or matcha powder.
+• If you prefer a more natural hue, swap the green food colouring for matcha powder or edible chlorophyll for a gentler, authentic touch.

 📦 Storage

-• Store the Sant’Agata olivette in an airtight container at room temperature for up to 4-5 days.
+• Store your olivette in an airtight container at room temperature, away from heat and moisture, to keep their delicate fragrance intact for up to five days.

 🍷 Pairing